-Derek Ririe teaches College Prep & Life Skills as well as Philosophy at BCA while completing his B.A. in philosophy at Boise State University.
+Derek Ririe, who teaches American Government, recently completed his B.A. in Philosophy at Boise State University.
 His areas of interest include the History of Philosophy and Ancient, Modern and Analytic Philosophy.
 Outside of these academic interests he enjoys reading classical literature, engaging in discussion, traveling abroad, playing Frisbee and riding his bike.
 He recently completed a two term study abroad in Lueneburg, Germany, and has experience tutoring students at BSU in philosophy.

 Manna Hancock teaches Literature at BCA.
 While a student in the Torrey Honors program at Biola University, Ms Hancock immersed in the study of great books of the Western culture and was introduced to the classical method of teaching via mentors and small group discussion.
 Consequently, she is a strong proponent of equipping students with skills to critically read, successfully discuss, and ultimately assimilate literature of historical value.
 As a third year teacher of literature and writing at Aaron Academy, Ms. Hancock has discovered a passion for engaging students in the wonders of the written word and brings that passion with her to BCA.